Former US commander: Troop withdrawal from Germany 'gift to Kremlin' | DW | 29.07.2020

 President Trump just announced that he wants to send retired US Army Colonel Douglas Macgregor as the US ambassador to Germany.
 How does this fit into the picture?

-Hodges: He is completely in the same camp as former Ambassador Richard Grenell and the White House in terms of reduction of military capability in Germany.
-Obviously the White House would not pick somebody who would not carry out the same policy.
+He is completely in the same camp as former Ambassador Richard Grenell and the White House in terms of reduction of military capability in Germany.
+Obviously, the White House would not pick somebody who would not carry out the same policy.